gsamokovarov/break/README.md

 ## Features

 - Control flow executing control.
+- No runtime cost.
+The tracing instructions kick in only when navigating.
 - Automatic integration with IRB and Pry.
 - Rails 6 constant autoloading support (not available in other Ruby debuggers).